LingxiTang/LingxiTang.github.io/_projects/NoGRC.md

 Comparing 'Pro-Winner' and 'Pro-PAP':

 The differences are minimal.
 The simple reason is that the PAP had been winning and so, they’re practically the same scenario.
-The main differences between these 2 scenarios happen when opposition actually won GRC seats (i.e. WP in 2011 - 2020).
+The main differences between these 2 scenarios happen when opposition actually won GRC seats (i.e. WP in 2011 - 2025).

 Comparing 'Anti-PAP' and 'Pro-PAP':

 Now this is where it gets interesting.
 Basically, what happens is that seat changes doubled in 'Anti-PAP' compared to 'Pro-PAP'.
 For e.g., if the seat change for PAP was -10 in 'Pro-PAP', it would be roughly -20 in 'Anti-PAP'.
 These two scenarios could be interpreted as the “best case” and “worst case” for the PAP.

 In the worst case, oof, 30 SEATS LOST from the PAP, had there been no GRC.
-Hm, would they still have had a supermajority?
+Hm, but would they still have had a supermajority, in the 'Anti-PAP' scenario?

 ____________________________________________________________________________________________________________________________________________________________________________________
 *Supermajority?*